civol/HDLRuby/tuto/tutorial_sw.md

 Where `options` specifies the action to be performed, `input file` specifies the input HDLRuby file, and `output directory` specifies the directory where the command results will be saved.
 As a general rule, when an input file is specified, an output directory must also be specified.

-Several actions are possible using `hdrcc`, the main ones being the followings:
+Several actions are possible using `hdrcc`, the main ones being the following:

  * Simulate a circuit description: